Edgeworthstown: Name

 The area was named Edgeworthstown in the 19th century after the Anglo-Irish Edgeworth family.
 An estate was built there by Richard Lovell Edgeworth.
 His family—which includes Honora Sneyd (his second wife), writer and intellectual Maria Edgeworth, botanist Michael Pakenham Edgeworth, economist Francis Ysidro Edgeworth, and priest Henry Essex Edgeworth—lived at the estate.

 The area's original name was the Irish Meathas Troim or Meathas Truim.
 This was anglicized as Mastrim or Mostrim and variants.
 These names continued to be used by the locals.
 In 1935, at the behest of the local Town Tenants' Association, Longford County Council officially changed the town's name to Mostrim.
 However, in 1974, a local government order reverted the name to Edgeworthstown.
 Today, both names are in use.

 Infrastructure

 The town is located where the N4 Dublin-Sligo/ N5 Dublin-Castlebar road crosses the N55 Cavan-Athlone road.
 The town also has a railway station on the Dublin–Sligo railway line.
 Edgeworthstown railway station opened on 8 November 1855.

 Edgeworthstown expanded significantly during the first decade of the 21st century with many new housing developments and updated transport infrastructure including a bypass.
-The N4 National primary route formerly ran along the Main Street until the town centre was bypassed in 2006.
+The N4 National primary route formerly ran along the Main Street until the town centre was bypassed in mid-2006.
 The N55 route from Athlone to Cavan still passes through the town centre.